schwartzm/pulse/README.md

 ## Sentiment Collection Process Overview
 On a schedule (e.g., once per day), the fetch, measure, average, and save process will execute in the background.
 The results of the process will be available to the exposed readonly REST interface for serving up to clients.

-For each configured channel:
+For each configured domain:
 1. Fetch the source(s)
 2. For each source, extract the information to submit to the sentiment API
 3. Average the sentiment results (measurements).
-Overall, this is the pulse of the specific channel.
+Overall, this is the pulse of the specific domain.
-4. Save the pulse to a persistent storage for the given channel; timestamped so that a time series can accrue.
+4. Save the pulse to a persistent storage for the given domain; timestamped so that a time series can accrue.

 Many details are not yet finalized.
 For example, in #2, exactly which information is extracted?
 If every source is just slightly different, even with same payload format, how to make the extraction *easily* extensible and apples-to-apples?